 How to book train tickets online: Amsterdam-Lille rail tickets can be easily booked at the NS International site – various combinations of Intercity and high-speed trains are available.

 2. Amsterdam-Lille by Coach

 The coach is a cheap and convenient way to travel between Amsterdam and Lille.
-There are 3 bus companies which operate Amsterdam-Lille services and travel times can be as fast as 3 hours 30 mins.
+There are 2 bus companies which operate direct Amsterdam-Lille services.

 The main coach stop at Lille is located on Boulevard de Turin, directly outside of Lille Europe train station.

-German coach company Flixbus operates up to 7x direct coach services daily between Amsterdam Sloterdijk and Lille.
-Some Flixbus services also serve Schiphol Airport and Amsterdam Bijlmer.
+German coach company Flixbus operates up to 7x direct coach services daily between Amsterdam and Lille.
+Flixbus serves both Amsterdam Sloterdijk and Amsterdam Bijlmer.

 If you are on a tight budget then the coach is probably the best way to travel Amsterdam-Lille.

 Note, there are no flights between Amsterdam (AMS) and Lille (LIL).

 This article was originally published on 25 April 2019, last update 17 September 2020.